 Providing your Documents

-We will require you to provide TMP with the following evidence to support your application.
-You will need to provide the following documents:
+You will have five days to provide TMP the following evidence to support your application;

 • Copy of your credit report – more information on this can be found in our Financing the Purchase of your Home leaflet;